Orphan Sunday calls the Church to care for orphans and vulnerable children.

 Pastor Billiance Chondwe, the founder of Orphan Sunday, has been my brother and my friend for many years.
 I am so honored to know him and serve with him and his team.

-In 2014, I had the incredible adventure of traveling to Guatemala to learn more about how Orphan Sunday had impacted that nation. (photo credit Ronnie Mosley, an amazing photographer and best friend)
+In 2014, I had the incredible adventure of traveling to Guatemala to learn more about how Orphan Sunday had impacted that nation. (photo credit Ronnie Mosley, an amazing photographer and friend)